How to Buy Ripple in the Philippines

 What is Ripple?

 Ripple is a platform which uses an open payment network.
-It uses XRP, its official cryptocurrency in making transactions.
+It uses the digital asset XRP, its official cryptocurrency in making transactions.

 Payment systems today are where email was in the early ‘80s.
 Every provider built their own system for their customers and if people used different systems they couldn’t easily interact with each other.
 Ripple is designed to connect different payment systems together. – David Schwartz, Chief Cryptographer, Ripple